MS in Laboratory Medicine & Pathology

 - Three letters of recommendation

-- Complete a personal statement via Catalyst survey, addressing the following specific prompts:
+- Submit a personal statement in the Graduate School online application, addressing the following specific prompts:

 - Please provide a bullet point list of the different research experiences you have had, indicate their duration, and provide a very brief description.These experiences may include summer research internships, academic year research, post-baccalaureate, and/or work-related experiences.
 Please include your total years of research experience at the end of the list.
 (1500 character limit)